 Out of Sight & Out of Mind

-In the span of the past couple years, few issues in this country have managed to consistently capture the nation’s attention and ire quite like the epidemic of police brutality which continues to take place on a near daily basis from coast to coast within the United States.
-Like a unrelenting disease, police brutality is a blight upon our public institutions that seems to know no boundaries.
-To the point where practically every major city in this country is plagued by it’s presence in some form or fashion; often times committed in some of the poorest and most marginalized communities of our society.
-In some cities, such as St. Louis, Baltimore and Chicago police misconduct and systemic violence have reached levels so high that the Department of Justice itself has been brought in to conduct federal investigations into worst departments which operate within these cities and their communities.
+In the span of the past couple of years, few issues in this country have managed to consistently capture the nation’s attention and ire quite like the epidemic of police brutality which continues to take place on a near-daily basis from coast to coast within the United States.
+Like an unrelenting disease, police brutality is a blight upon our public institutions that seems to know no boundaries.
+To the point where practically every major city in this country is plagued by its presence in some form or fashion; oftentimes committed in some of the poorest and most marginalized communities of our society.
+In some cities, such as St. Louis, Baltimore and Chicago police misconduct and systemic violence have reached levels so high that the Department of Justice itself has been brought in to conduct federal investigations into worst departments that operate within these cities and their communities.
 City to city, state to state, the names of victims who have been killed at the hands of police violence have become practically inescapable.
-Their faces a constant reminder of the deadly consequences of police brutality and impunity left unchecked by spineless, apathetic politicians and a emboldened power structure; which for decades has allowed cops free reign to commit some of the most heinous and vile crimes and abuses of power imaginable in neighborhoods all across the country.
-From Michael Brown, Eric Garner, Laquan McDonald, Tamir Rice, Fredie Grey, Walter Scott, Philando Castile, Terrence Crutcher, Alfred Olango, Jordan Edwards, Stephon Clark and countless others, one could literally page after page after page with the names of people who made national headlines because their lives were violently taken away after what began as benign encounters with law enforcement, only to be needlessly escalated into violent, deadly tragedies by the police.
+Their faces a constant reminder of the deadly consequences of police brutality and impunity left unchecked by spineless, apathetic politicians and an emboldened power structure; which for decades has allowed cops free reign to commit some of the most heinous and vile crimes and abuses of power imaginable in neighborhoods all across the country.
+From Michael Brown, Eric Garner, Laquan McDonald, Tamir Rice, Freddie Grey, Walter Scott, Philando Castile, Terrence Crutcher, Alfred Olango, Jordan Edwards, Stephon Clark, and countless others, one could literally fill page after page after page with the names of people who made national headlines because their lives were violently taken away after what began as benign encounters with law enforcement, only to be needlessly escalated into violent, deadly tragedies by the police.

-However in 2018, unless you have been closely following specific stories, or perhaps work to advocate for police reform and accountability yourself, you’d Probably be hard pressed to recall the name of a single victim who has lost their life at the hands of police violence in the past year.
-That’s not to say that police brutality and misconduct, especially in minority and low income communities across the U.S. has magically abated or miraculously dwindled down to new lows in 2018.
-In fact, if anything research and hard data points to exactly the opposite taking place in this country.
-As of this publication, according to Mapping Police Violence, at least 852 people (a conservative figure which only includes known reported cases and doesn’t include in-custody deaths or those killed by off-duty law enforcement) in the U.S. have been killed by the police thus far in 2018 .
-The stark reality is, 2018 is likely on track to be one of the deadliest and most brutal years measured on record for police violence and brutally in the United States.
-Last year alone, there were no less than 1,147 killings by police occurred in 2017.
+However in 2018, unless you have been closely following specific stories, or perhaps work to advocate for police reform and accountability yourself, you’d probably be hard-pressed to recall the name of a single victim who has lost their life at the hands of police violence in the past year.
+That’s not to say that police brutality and misconduct, especially in minority and low-income communities across the U.S. has magically abated or miraculously dwindled down to new lows in 2018.
+In fact, if anything research and hard data point to exactly the opposite taking place in this country.
+As of this publication, according to Mapping Police Violence, at least 852 people (a conservative figure which only includes known reported cases and doesn’t include in-custody deaths or those killed by off-duty law enforcement) in the U.S. have been killed by the police thus far in 2018.
+The stark reality is, 2018 is likely on track to be one of the deadliest and most brutal years measured on record for police violence and brutality in the United States.
+Last year alone, there were no less than 1,147 killings by police that occurred in 2017.
 So far setting the record on the most deaths recorded in a single year since data collection began in 2013.
-So if police violence and misconduct in this country has not only continued on unabated, but, if anything gotten considerably worse and poised to outpace any year on record, then why are we hearing so little or far less about about it than we have in the past?
+So if police violence and misconduct in this country have not only continued on unabated but, if anything has gotten considerably worse and poised to outpace any year on record, then why are we hearing so little or far less about it than we have in the past?
 The answer, sadly, can almost assuredly be traced back to one individual; Donald Trump.
 Since kicking off his presidential campaign back in 2015 nothing has dominated the news media cycle more than Donald Trump.
 Like a fire raging out of control, the man seemingly sucks the oxygen out of any space he occupies.
-To a point where news media can’t help but cover every near daily outbursts and his latest triads, scandals and other buffoonery that unfortunately has become all too common place since taking the white house.
+To a point where news media can’t help but cover every near-daily outbursts and his latest triads, scandals and other buffooneries that unfortunately has become all too commonplace since taking the white house.
 From his defense of white supremacists at the deadly ‘Unite the Right’ rally in Charlottesville, Va. last year, to the implementation of a Muslim travel ban, his appointment of an accused rapist and sexual abuser to the Supreme Court, his unilateral attempts to dismantle DACA and his policy of separating and interning children from families of migrants seeking asylum at the U.S. border.
 There is no shortage of vile, despicable, nauseating policies, actions and comments that Trump has engaged in.
 Nor is there any low too low that he has stooped to in the past two years he has managed to occupy the white house.

 Trump & the Culture War of Police Violence